Characterising planar Cayley graphs and Cayley complexes in terms of group presentations: ness as a group-theoretical invariant

-By the choice of $x$ we can choose an edge $e=xy$ with $y\in V(K_\oo)$ and a further edge $f=xz$ incident with $x$ with $z$ not in $K_\oo$ and $f$ not in $P_\oo$, so that $e,f$ lie on a common face boundary $F$.
+By the choice of $x$ we can choose an edge $e=xy$ with $y\in V(K_\oo)$ and a further edge $f=xz$ incident with $x$ with $z$ not in $K_\oo$ and $f$ not in $P_\oo$, so that $e,f$ lie on a common face boundary $F$, bounding some face $\cf$, say.
+Note that $f$ may or may not lie on $C$.
 Now if $F$ is infinite we are done, so suppose it is finite.
-Consider the path $F':=F - C$.
-One of the endvertices of $F'$ is $x$ by construction, and the other endvertex $x'$ must also lie on $P_\oo$ since $F'$ must be contained in $K_\oo \cup C$.
+Consider the subpath $F'$ of $F$ starting with the edge $xy$ and finishing at the first visit of $F$ to $C$.
+Thus one of the endvertices of $F'$ is $x$, and the other endvertex $x'$ must also lie on $P_\oo$ since, easily, $F'\sm \{x,x'\}$ is contained in the component $K_\oo$ of $G \sm C$.
 Now consider the cycle $D$ contained in $F' \cup P_\oo$.
-By construction, $K_\oo,K_\psi$ lie in distinct sides of $D$.
-This contradicts our assumption that \sig\ is \vapf. \end{proof}
+We claim that $K_\oo,K_\psi$ lie in distinct sides of $D$ which contradicts our assumption that \sig\ is \vapf.

+To see this, note that as $P_\oo \cap D$ joins two vertices $x,x'$ on the face boundary $F$, it defines two regions in $\R^2 \sm \cf$, one region $\ca$ bounded by $D$ and one region $\cb$ bounded by $(F\sm F' )\cup P_\oo$.
+By the definition of $K_\oo$, there is a ray in $\oo$ starting at $y$ and avoiding $C$, and so this ray is contained in $\ca$.
+By inspecting the cyclic ordering of the edges incident with $x$, it is easy to see that the edge of $C\sm P_\oo$ incident with $x$ (which edge may coincide with $f$) lies in $\cb$ by the choice of $\cf$.
+Thus, any ray in $\psi$ starting with that edge and avoiding $P_\oo$, which exists by the definition of $K_\oo$, $K_\psi$, lies in $\cb$.
+This proves our claim that $D$ separates rays in $\oo$ from rays in $\psi$. \end{proof}

 Our last lemma is

 \begin{lemma} There is no \tcon\ vertex-transitive \vapf\ planar graph with more than 1 end. \end{lemma} \begin{proof} If such a graph \g exists, then by \Lr{LG3} it has an infinite face-boundary.
 By \Tr{imrcb} this implies that every vertex of \g is incident with an infinite face-boundary.